Concordium/concordium-node-sdk-js/README.md

     nonce: 1n,              // the next nonce for this account, can be found using getNextAccountNonce
     sender: new AccountAddress("4ZJBYQbVp3zVZyjCXfZAAYBVkJMyVj8UKUNj9ox5YqTCBdBq2M"),
 };
-const simpleTransfer: SimpleTransfer = {
+const simpleTransfer: SimpleTransferPayload = {
     amount: new GtuAmount(100n),
     toAddress: new AccountAddress("4hXCdgNTxgM7LNm8nFJEfjDhEcyjjqQnPSRyBS9QgmHKQVxKRf"),
 };